Babyhamsta/Yoable/README.md

 ### Importing Images
 - Click **"Import Image"** or **"Import Directory"** to load images.
 - The images will appear in the **image list**.
+- Use the scroll wheel to navigate through the imported images.

 ### Applying Labels
 - **Manual Labeling**: Use the drawing tools to create bounding boxes.